hbctraining/scRNA-seq/lessons/06_SC_marker_identification.md

 <img src="../img/cluster6_markers_loadObj.png" width="800">
 </p>

 There are definitely T cell receptors that are enriched among cluster 6.
 Since NK cells cannot have expression of the T cell receptor genes we can therefore conclude that these cannot be NK cells.
 On the other hand CD8+ T cells can have expression of killer cell receptors.
 So, could these be NK T cells?
-Probably not, since NK Tcells are usually a rare population and in our case we have many cells here.
+Probably not, since NK T cells are usually a rare population and in our case we have many cells here.
 Thus, we hypothesize that cluster 6 represents activated CD8+ T cells (cytotoxic T cells).

 To get a better idea of cell type identity we can explore the expression of different identified markers by cluster using the `FeaturePlot()` function.
 For example, we can look at the cluster 6 markers: